yaoshaojun/grafx2/branches/release/doc/README.txt

 even on menu buttons.
 If you are in trouble when using the program, press <F1>
 to get contextual help.
 You can also check the wiki at http://code.google.com/p/grafx2/wiki for some more information.
-If you've hidden the menu and you're stuck, press <F10> to show it again.

 === LICENSE ===